CASFRI/CASFRI/doc/procedures/protocols.md

   * All issues should have at least on Assignee
   * Label to indicate where the issue fits into the project (e.g. *conversion*)
   * Labels to indicate set-backs (e.g. *Help wanted*)
+  * Description should be updated to reflect any set-backs or barriers that were overcome (this will be useful for project reporting)
   * Appropriate scale
     * For example, Issue 1 could be
     > Convert/load the first FRI